The Supply Chain of the Future: from Reactive to Predictive

 • Improved punctuality: up to 95%

-This is in the area of Global Supply Chains enables Bonfiglioli Consulting to act as a strategic partner for companies looking to transform their supply chains from reactive to predictive systems, ensuring long-term competitiveness and resilience.
+This in the context of Global Supply Chains allows Bonfiglioli Consulting to act as a strategic partner for companies looking to transform their supply chains from reactive to predictive systems, ensuring competitiveness and resilience over the long term.